 Needless to say, supporting DARE is a winning issue for politicians because everyone loves it.

-Defenses of DARE
+Defenses of the Ineffective DARE Program

 Occasionally, someone in a school board meeting or elsewhere will point out that DARE has been proven ineffective.
 The responses are rather predictable.